-It’s all about high protein foods when it comes to fitness now, but you getting enough?
-Protein is an essential part of a balanced diet and vital for growing and repairing cells.
 Many get the recommended daily intake (46g for women, 56g for men) from red meat, which is also rich in iron and vitamin B12.
-But what are the alternative sources of protein, if you’re trying to cut down on meat or eat a more plant-based diet?
+But what are the protein-rich alternatives to meat, if you’re trying to cut down on meat or eat a more plant-based diet?

-The good news is that there are lot of protein-rich alternatives out there to experiment with and we’ve got 10 of them for you to try.
+The good news is that there are lot of protein-rich alternatives to meat out there to experiment with and we’ve got 10 of them for you to try…

 Grains are a fantastic source of protein and relatively economical; a handful goes a long way!
 Trendy grain quinoa contains all 8 essential amino acids, making it more nutritious than rice and couscous but just as filling.
 When cooked, it has a fluffy texture and nutty taste – the perfect accompaniment to curries and salads.
 Regarded by the Incas as the sacred “mother grain”, gluten-free quinoa is a fully fledged foodie favourite.

 Tofu, also known as bean curd, is made from soya bean milk.
 It is an extremely low-fat and nutritious alternative to meat, containing high amounts of protein, calcium and vitamin E. It’s extremely versatile and flavoursome when you cook it well.

 The mighty mushroom has twice the amount of protein than most vegetables, making it a great addition to pastas, pies and all sorts.
 The chewy texture gives you something to really sink your teeth into, making larger Portobello mushrooms a satisfying replacement for burgers!
 Combine with other protein-rich foods such as eggs, tofu and pulses for a super healthy meat-free meal.